 Skip to content

-If you are thinking about applying to an Undergraduate course at St George’s for 2023 or 2024 entry, there’s plenty you can be doing now to prepare a competitive application.
+If you are thinking about applying to an undergraduate course at City St George’s School of Health & Medical Sciences (Tooting campus) for 2025 or 2026 entry, there’s plenty you can be doing now to prepare a competitive application.

 We are looking for applicants who can demonstrate passion, interest and enthusiasm for their chosen course.
 There are many ways that you can demonstrate that you have the relevant attributes, and the guidance below is designed to help you in your preparations.